ccwang002/cptac3-gbm-analysis/README.md

-## CPTAC3 GBM analysis
+# CPTAC3 GBM analysis
 The repository contains all the additional preprocessing scripts/pipelines, and analysis scripts to generate all the results and figures for CPTAC3 Giloblastoma (GBM) cohort.

-For full information about this project, please refer to [the lab wiki for details][wiki].
+For full information about this project, please refer to [the lab wiki][wiki] for details.

 [wiki]: https://confluence.ris.wustl.edu/pages/viewpage.action?pageId=37130883

+## Proteomic QC

 ### `201811_locate_gdc_data` on denali
 **Use `201901_locate_discovery_data` instead**<br>